For a supplier to be self-aware, it's key to know the mind set of your distributor.

 Having a branded case is key

 When a distributor walks into the warehouse to pick up your case, and you don’t have a branded case, you’re creating friction - which both distributors and retailers absolutely hate.
-Branding your cases to the point where they are easily understood by everyone makes things much easier for you and the distributor.
+Branding your cases to be easily understood by others is going to make things easier for you and the distributor themselves.
 For example, if you have a case marked yellow and a key sheet which says yellow is Shiraz, red is Merlot, and so on, everyone is happy.

 Winning over the sales personnel